The Best Banff Activities That You Will Love

 How to Get Around Banff

 You do need a car to get around Banff National Park and the area.
-There are shuttles you can take to get from Calgary to Banff, and Uber is available in the area.
+You can get shuttles from Calgary to Banff, and Uber is available in the area.

 Unless you’re looking to stay mostly in the center of Banff, it’s best to rent a car to be able to get around the area.